 Pisang Berangans, botanically classified as Musa paradisiaca, are a Malaysian banana variety belonging to the Musaceae family.
 The semi-sweet banana is one of the most popular varieties in Malaysia, primarily consumed as a dessert cultivar, and is also known as Ang Bak Chio in Hokkien, a language traditionally from China that is also spoken in Singapore.
 In combination with the cavendish banana, Pisang Berangans account for approximately half of the banana plants grown and produced in Malaysia.
-In the modern-day, the well-known variety has recently been struggling against diseases such as fusarium wilt.
+In the mern-day, the well-known variety has recently been struggling against diseases such as fusarium wilt.
 The Malaysian government is closely partnering with scientists to breed new hybrid varieties from some of Malaysia’s most famous banana cultivars, including Pisang Berangans, in an effort to maintain consistent production for local use and international export.

 Pisang Berangans are a good source of potassium to balance fluid levels within the body, fiber to stimulate the digestive tract, and vitamin C to strengthen the immune system while reducing inflammation.
 The bananas are also a source of folic acid to assist in creating new red blood cells and contain lower amounts of magnesium, calcium, and phosphorus.